Gambling Policy

 Counselling and treatment as well as other remedial services for gamblers with gambling disorder

-Four dedicated counselling and treatment centres for gamblers with gambling disorder financed by The Ping Wo Fund are being operated by Caritas, the Tung Wah Group of Hospitals, Zion Social Service Limited and Hong Kong Lutheran Social Service respectively.
+Four dedicated counselling and treatment centres for gamblers with gambling disorder financed by The Ping Wo Fund are being operated by This link will open in a new windowCaritas, This link will open in a new windowthe Tung Wah Group of Hospitals, This link will open in a new windowZion Social Service Limited and This link will open in a new windowHong Kong Lutheran Social Service respectively.
 The first two centres operated by Caritas and Tung Wah Group of Hospitals commenced service since October 2003 whereas the two other centres operated by Zion Social Service Limited and Hong Kong Lutheran Social Service commenced service in 2007 and 2010 respectively.
 The four centres also provide gambling counselling hotline service (telephone number: 1834 633).

 The four centres provide specialised counselling and treatment services for gamblers with gambling disorder and their family members.
 The four centres will also facilitate the development of the best practices for remedial services and screening of gamblers with gambling disorder in Hong Kong, and collect data and statistics for the sake of enhancing understanding about the behaviour and risk factors of gamblers with gambling disorder.